 When Sayville School District projects a tax rate at budget time, it does not yet know the Town of Islip’s Assessed Valuation(AV) and Base Allocations (BA) of properties.
 That’s why it’s called a Proposed Budget.
 Sayville School District has to wait until August and September to receive these values.
 The AV and BA change annually based upon such things as the number of homes sold, new homes built, developed properties throughout the year, and Tax CERTs (adjustments to home owners’ tax rates).

 Sayville District received the final Assessed Valuation in August and the Base Allocations in September from the Town of Islip.
-For the fifth consecutive year has seen a modest increase in our total Assessed Valuation.
-Homestead A/V increased by $892,890 & NonHomestead A/V decreased by $335,392.
-This will have a positive effect on the Homestead Tax Rate, and a negative effect on the Non-Homestead Tax Rate.
+This is the sixth consecutive year that we have seen a modest increase in our total Assessed Valuation.
+Homestead A/V increased by $478,147and NonHomestead A/V decreased by $392,760:

 This is good news for the Sayville community.